java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ParallelTransition transition = new ParallelTransition(rectangle, translate, rotate);
 transition.play();
 ```
-### Sequential Transition
-The [SequentialTransition](javafxdoc:SequentialTransition) plays a list of animations in sequential order.
-It is not recommended to contain an `Animation`, which is not the last one, with `Duration.INDEFINITE` as this will block all later animations in the sequence.

 ## Timeline
-A [Timeline](javafxdoc:Timeline) is used to define a free form `Animation` on any `WritableValue<T>`.
+A [`Timeline`](javafxdoc:Timeline) is used to define a free form `Animation` on any `WritableValue<T>`.
 It is helpful if none of the built-in transitions operate on the required properties.

-It consists of a sequential series of `KeyFrame`s.
-Each `KeyFrame` encapsulates a moment in time (**Cue Point**), and collectively specify how target properties evolve over the entire duration.
+It consists of a sequential series of `KeyFrame`s, each of which encapsulates a moment in time.
+Collectively they specify how target properties evolve over the entire duration.

-> **Warning:** A running Timeline is being referenced from the FX runtime.
-Infinite Timeline might result in a memory leak if not stopped properly.
-All the objects with animated properties would not be garbage collected.
+> **Warning:** A running `Timeline` is being referenced from the FX runtime.
+In an infinite timeline,
+> the objects with animated properties would not be garbage collected, which might result in a memory leak.
+> Therefore, ensure you stop the timeline instance when it is no longer needed.

 ### KeyFrame
-A [KeyFrame](javafxdoc:KeyFrame) represents a specific moment in an animation sequence (**Cue Point**) and comprises a collection of `KeyValue` instances that change from start to the given `Duration`.
+A [`KeyFrame`](javafxdoc:KeyFrame) represents a specific moment in an animation sequence (**Cue Point**) and comprises a collection of `KeyValue` instances that change over the given `Duration`.
 A KeyFrame can have a name which then can be used to identify this `KeyFrame` in an animation, for example for starting from this specific `KeyFrame` using `playFrom(String cuePoint)`.
 It is also possible to provide an `onFinished` implementation, which will be invoked when hitting this cue point.

 ### KeyValue
-A [KeyValue](javafxdoc:KeyValue) establishes a mapping between a `WritableValue<T>` and a target value of type `T`.
+A [`KeyValue`](javafxdoc:KeyValue) establishes a mapping between a `WritableValue<T>` and a target value of type `T`.
 This is used to define the change of a value.
 An `Interpolator` can be additionally defined to set the rate of change for this value.
 The `KeyValue` class is immutable.

 ### Example